nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

     Use case ends

 #### Use case UC06 set reminder for tasks
    Actor: User
    Preconditions: User is logged in, tasks is created.

 **MSS**

-1.User requests to list all tasks
+1. User requests to list all tasks
-2.System shows a list of tasks
+2. System shows a list of tasks
-3.User request to set reminder for specific task in the list 4.System set reminder for the selected task and display action successful message Use case ends
+3. User request to set reminder for specific task in the list
+4. System set reminder for the selected task and display action successful message Use case ends

 **Extension**